 During the ripening process of the grapes their content of acidity changes: increasing ripeness means increasing content of natural sugars and decreasing acidity.
 Briefly speaking: The higher the ripeness of the grapes, the lower their acidity.

 Additionally a wine’s acidity depends on the grape variety.
 Generally the acidity of Riesling is higher than that of other white grape varieties.

 The higher the acidity of a wine is, the higher is the risk that it will cause problems for sensitive people.
-Persons having a tender stomach use to react on high acidity with heartburn
+Persons having a tender stomach use to react on high acidity with heartburn.

 If you are sensitive to a wine’s acidity, especially if easily suffer from heartburn, try to choose a wine having less acidity than 6 g/l.
 It also recommended to eat something with the wine.